Microcytic anaemia describes the presence of a reduced haemoglobin concentration and a reduction in the mean corpuscular volume (MCV).

 Chronic haemorrhage (e.g. increased iron loss) is one of the most common causes of IDA in the developed world.
 It is commonly due to excessive menstruation loss in premenopausal women but can be suggestive of underlying gastrointestinal pathology.

 Clinical features reflect a reduction in Hb concentration and an impairment in the oxygen-carrying ability.

-Interestingly, some children with IDA may be found to have peculiar dietary cravings (pica) for material such as soil, clay or chalk.
+Interestingly, some children with IDA may be found to have peculiar dietary cravings (pica) for materials such as soil, clay, or chalk.
 Whether this is a cause or consequence of IDA is not fully understood.